 The surface of your dog’s skin has a natural population of bacteria – all animal and human skin does.
 These bacteria are kept in check by the outer defensive layers of our skin.

 Staphylococcus bacteria are normal residents of the skin – yours and your pet’s.
 We all have them.
 Normally, they do us no harm, and sometimes they are even helpful. (read here) MERSA stands for Methicillin-resistant Staphylococcus bacteria.
 Superbacteria like these exist because of the overuse of antibiotics.
-When your pet receives multiple courses of antibiotics for any chronic infection, the chances are high that those bacteria will eventually develop resistance to the antibiotics being used and move to locations in the body where they can do harm. (read here) Such is the case with the staph that are commonly involved in skin and vaginal inflammation. (read here & here) Those resistant bacteria are not just a threat to your dog; they are a threat to you and the other human members of your family as well.
-Whatever bacteria your dog and other family members harbor are probably already living in and on you as well and vice versa. (read here & here) There is absolutely nothing wrong with that when your pets are healthy.
+When your pet receives multiple courses of antibiotics for any chronic infection, the chances are high that those bacteria will eventually develop resistance to the antibiotics being used and move to locations in the body where they can do harm. (read here) Such is the case with the staph bacteria that are commonly involved in skin and vaginal inflammation. (read here & here) Those resistant bacteria are not just a threat to your dog; they are a threat to you and the other human and animal members of your family.
+Whatever bacteria your dog and other family members harbor are probably already living in and on you as well, and vice versa. (read here & here) There is absolutely nothing wrong with that when your pets are healthy.
 Antibiotics only give temporary relief to vaginal and urinary tract problems, unless the underlying cause(s) of those infections are correcter.

 Spread the word.
 I want your pets and you to stay healthy.